Liberty Seated Quarters

 Briggs 1-A

-Choice $3900 New April 24!
+Choice $3195 New September 2!
 Gorgeous Eye Appeal, Granular Frosted Luster, Dancing Cartwheels, Near Gem Original.
+Consignor Price Reduction.
 One of my favorite lots in this late April consignment is this 1871 Briggs 4-C quarter with sports rich granular frosted luster and intense coloration.
 This piece is downright gorgeous example from a mintage of 118.200 pieces.
 Few were preserved in Mint State based on the single digit populations and infrequent auction appearances.
 Bright light viewing is a joy given the radiance and dancing cartwheels.
 Obverse coloration is primarily rose with peripheral blues at the stars and into the rim.
 Varying shades of copper-gold are noted on the reverse and accurately illustrated within the images.
 Strike is 100% complete when considering how the Type II design hubs are notorious for weak strikes.
 Partial wire rims are noted on both sides.
 A 10x inspection revealed an ancient line from start 7 through the top of head and into the cap.
 To the untrained eye this would appear to be a toning line but in reality is a faint line in the surface.
 I suspect this line is as made given how well the balance of the surfaces are preserved.
 Housed in new large font NGC holder.

 Seated 25C 1873 1873

-No Arrows, Open 3
+No Arroww, Open 3

 Briggs 1-A